NIT Australia

 Entry Requirements

-• To check the academic entry requirements, refer to the Academic Entry Requirements web page.
+To check the academic entry requirements, refer to the Entry Requirements web page.

 Course Structure

-To complete ICT50220 – Diploma of Information Technology (Advanced Networking), a total of 20 units must be completed.
+To complete ICT50220 – Diploma of Information Technology (Advanced Networking), 20 units must be satisfactorily completed.

 Many units in this course are delivered and assessed in a cluster.
-A cluster is a group of two or more units of competency which are delivered and assessed together.
-Clustering related units in this course help you learn and perform assessment tasks as expected in a real workplace.
+A cluster is a group of two or more units of competency that are delivered and assessed together.
+Clustering-related units in this course help you learn and perform assessment tasks as expected in an actual workplace.

 • ICTICT532 Apply IP, ethics and privacy policies in ICT environments